Kevin Lisch: 2018–19 season

-In 2018, Lisch utilised the off-season by not going anywhere to play.
-He stayed in Sydney and concentrated on getting healthy.
-On September 30, 2018, Lisch scored 16 points in a 110–91 loss to the Los Angeles Clippers in a pre-season clash in Hawaii.
-On October 28, he scored a season-high 22 points with five 3-pointers in a 98–90 overtime win over the Cairns Taipans.
+Lisch spent another off-season concentrating on getting healthy.
+On October 28, 2018, he scored a season-high 22 points with five 3-pointers in a 98–90 overtime win over the Cairns Taipans.
 On November 2, in his 200th NBL game, Lisch had 12 points, five rebounds, three assists and two blocks in an 86–79 win over the Illawarra Hawks.
 After colliding with a teammate and sustaining an elbow to his jaw at training on November 17, Lisch missed the Kings' game the following day.
 Lisch helped the Kings finish the regular season in third place with an 18–10 record, before going on to lose 2–0 to Melbourne United in the semi-finals.
-In 29 games, he averaged 14.1 points, 2.5 rebounds, 3.2 assists and 1.4 steals per game.
+In 29 games during the 2018–19 NBL season, he averaged 14.1 points, 2.5 rebounds, 3.2 assists and 1.4 steals per game.

 2019–20 season

 On March 29, 2019, Lisch re-signed with the Kings on a multi-year deal.
 He had opportunities to join the South East Melbourne Phoenix and the Illawarra Hawks during the off-season but decided to take a pay cut and re-commit to the Kings.
 Lisch suffered a left ankle fracture in Round 2 of the 2019–20 season and was subsequently ruled out for two months.
 He returned to action in Round 10, but further ankle soreness saw him miss the next six rounds.
 He returned to the line-up once again on February 1 against the Perth Wildcats after two months on the sidelines.
 He played the final three games of the regular season to help the Kings win the minor premiership with a first-place finish and a 20–8 record.
 The Kings went on to defeat Melbourne United 2–1 in the semi-finals to reach the NBL Grand Final.
 In game one of the grand final series against the Wildcats, Lisch scored 17 points in an 88–86 loss.
 The best-of-five grand final series was called off by Sydney, with the Kings down 2–1, due to the coronavirus pandemic.
 The Kings were subsequently deemed runners-up for the season.

 Lisch's ankle injury early in the season led to an exacerbation of a pre-existing ankle condition.
 He subsequently underwent surgery following the season, with the recommendation from multiple medical specialists being that he should avoid further impact activities following the surgery.
 As a result, on June 9, 2020, Lisch announced his retirement from basketball.